Gasteria: Distribution

 The species of this genus are mostly native to the Eastern Cape Province, South Africa, where the bulk of the species occur – especially in the small area between Makhanda and Uniondale which enjoys rainfall throughout the year.
-However distribution of several species extends widely across the low-altitude coastal regions of the country, in an arched horseshoe shape across South Africa.
-At the one end of the genus's distribution, a species Gasteria pillansii extends into the far south-west corner of Namibia.
+However, the distribution of several species extends widely across the low-altitude coastal regions of the country, in an arched horseshoe shape across South Africa.
+At the one end of the genus's distribution, a species, Gasteria pillansii, extends into the far south-west corner of Namibia.
 At the other end, a species reaches the Lebombo mountains of Eswatini.

 Taxonomy

 Gasteria is part of the family Asphodelaceae, subfamily Asphodeloideae.
 Closely related genera include Aloe and Haworthia, and the species of these genera are known to hybridise relatively easily with each other.

 Dividing Gasteria into species is extremely difficult, as each plant can be highly variable.
 One plant will look different depending on its location, its soil and its age.
 Young Gasteria plants typically look entirely different from older specimens.
-(Usually, young plants have flat, strap-shaped, highly tubercled leaves, in a distichous formation.)
+Usually, young plants have flat, strap-shaped, highly tubercled leaves, in a distichous formation.

 In addition, the species tend to flow into each other in gradual transitions, with many intermediate forms, rather than being cleanly divided into discrete and separate species.
 Lastly, hybrids occur easily and naturally, whenever the range of two species overlap in habitat.
 There is therefore considerable disagreement on how many species exist, with as many as 100 names being listed.